The Harbor Health Services story spans over five decades.

 community health center movement.

-Harbor has continuously responded to a current and emerging health needs in communities not only
+Today, Harbor Health continues to respond to current and emerging health needs in communities not only

-Harbor’s health centers offer affordable and comprehensive medical, dental, behavioral
+Harbor’s community health centers offer kind, caring, and affordable medical, dental, behavioral

 health, pharmacy, and social support services.
-Harbor Health also operates Programs of All-
+Harbor Health also operates two Program of All-

-Inclusive Care for the Elderly in Mattapan and Brockton, providing health, transportation
+Inclusive Care for the Elderly in Mattapan and Brockton, providing comprehensive healthcare, transportation

-and social services for nearly 500 frail elders who continue to live with dignity and independence in
+and social services for more than 450 frail elders who continue to live with dignity and independence in